omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 - Its ability to succinctly prove the state of a system (kind of like a very efficient compression system)
 - Its ability to handle functions with private inputs

-Both these use-cases are of interest in games, as being able to prove world state helps with composability of worlds, and private inputs allow games with private state (ex: fog of war) and can also help with compliance (ex: being able to prove you know information without revealing the sensitive information publicly)
+Both these use cases are of interest in games, as being able to prove world state helps with composability of worlds, and private inputs allow games with private state (ex: fog of war) and can also help with compliance (ex: being able to prove you know information without revealing the sensitive information publicly)

 Paima already comes with [ZK layer](../100-state-machine/300-react-to-events/3-funnel-types/600-mina-funnel.mdx) support, and we are working with [Zeko](http://zeko.io/) (based on Mina Protocol) to enable app-specific ZK rollups as well.
 You can learn more about the architecture of our ZK layer [here](https://blog.paimastudios.com/paima-zk-layer/).